-- , fill it out and send it back to govroam@jisc.ac.uk - 3.
-Have your Director of IT (or someone suitably senior) write a brief letter of authorisation, on corporate headed paper, along the lines of
+- , fill it out and send it back to govroam@jisc.ac.uk. - 3.
+Have your Director of IT (or someone suitably senior) write a brief letter of authorisation along the lines of

 "Dear Sir/Madam,

 Re: Govroam

 Please accept this letter as authority of behalf of <insert institution here> for the provision of the Govroam service over our network infrastructure as a Visited Only site.